Fedihosting-Foundation-Forks/fep/fep/c551/fep-c551.md

 Test Object `run` functions SHOULD be resilient to being run in various ECMAScript runtimes (e.g. node.js or a web browser like Firefox).

-## Test Calls
+## Test Inputs

-A Test Call is the input to a test's `run` function.
+A Test Input is the first parameter to a test's `run` function.

-Test Calls MUST have a property named `input`
+Test Input MUST be an object.
+A test with several logically distinct inputs should give each input a name, and add each named input as a property within a top-level input object.

-Test Call `input` values SHOULD conform to the specification of the called test's [Input](https://bengo.is/fep/d9ad/#input).
+Test Input values SHOULD conform to the specification of the called test's [Input](https://bengo.is/fep/d9ad/#input) spec.

-Test Calls SHOULD have a `@type` property whose value is an Array containing `https://w3id.org/fep/c551#Call`.

 ## Test Results